firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 ## Snapshot versioning

-Firecracker snapshotting implementation offers support for microVM versioning (`cross-version snapshots`) in the following contexts:
+The Firecracker snapshotting implementation offers support for snapshot versioning (`cross-version snapshots`) in the following contexts:

-- saving snapshots at older versions (being able to create a snapshot with any version in the `[N, N + o]` interval, while being in Firecracker version `N+o`),
+- Saving snapshots at older versions

+  This refers to being able to create a snapshot with any version in the `[N, N + o]` interval, while running Firecracker version `N+o`.

+  The possibility to save snapshots at older versions might not be offered by all Firecracker releases.
+Depending on the features that it introduces, a new Firecracker release `v` might drop the possibility to save snapshots at any versions older than `v`.

+  For example Firecracker v1.0 adds support for some additional virtio features (e.g. notification suppression).
+These features lead the guest drivers to behave in a very specific way and as a consequence the Firecracker devices have to respond accordingly.
+As a result, the snapshots that are created while these features are in use will not be backwards compatible with previous versions of Firecracker since the devices that come with these older versions do not behave in a way that’s compatible with the snapshotted guest drivers.

+  The list of versions that break snapshot backwards compatibility: `1.0`
-- loading snapshots from older versions (being able to load a snapshot created by any Firecracker version in the `[N, N + o]` interval, in a Firecracker version `N+o`).
+- Loading snapshots from older versions (being able to load a snapshot created by any Firecracker version in the `[N, N + o]` interval, in a Firecracker version `N+o`).